Docaro

 What is a Letter of Intent to Lease in the United Kingdom?

-• For more details on UK lease agreements, refer to the Lands Chamber of the Upper Tribunal.
+• For authoritative guidance on LOI in UK property law, refer to the Lands Chamber resources.

-When should you avoid using a Letter of Intent to Lease?
+When should you use a Letter of Intent to Lease, and when should you avoid it?

 Professional signing lease intent document